Anna Moorhouse

-Anna Victoria Moorhouse (born 30 March 1995) is an English footballer who plays as a goalkeeper for Orlando Pride of the National Women's Soccer League.
+Anna Victoria Moorhouse (born 30 March 1995) is an English professional footballer who plays as a goalkeeper for Orlando Pride of the National Women's Soccer League (NWSL) and the England national team.

 She previously played in England for Everton, Durham, Doncaster Rovers Belles, Arsenal and West Ham United, as well as French Division 1 Féminine team Bordeaux.

-Club career
+Youth career

 At the age of 11, Moorhouse joined the Chadderton Grasshoppers boys' team where she spent three years before no longer being allowed to play on a boys' team.
 She switched to Chaddy End girls before spells with Rocs FC and Oldham Athletic.
 In 2011, Moorhouse was scouted by Manchester United at the age of 16 and spent a year with the team's Regional Talent Club.

+Club career

+Everton

-However, United did not yet have a senior women's team and Moorhouse moved to Everton to begin her senior career a year later.
+Due to Manchester United's lack of a senior women's team, Moorhouse moved to Everton to begin her senior career a year later.
 She did not make an appearance for Everton in two seasons behind Rachel Brown and Danielle Hill, with Lizzie Durack and Megan Walsh joining in her second season.

+Durham

 In 2014, Moorhouse joined newly formed WSL 2 club Durham.
 She spent two seasons with the club, making a total of 15 appearances.

+Doncaster Rovers Belles

 In 2016, Moorhouse made the jump up to the WSL 1 with Doncaster Rovers Belles to compete for playing time with Nicola Hobbs.
 She made four appearances including on the last day of the 2016 season when already-relegated Doncaster, having lost all 15 of the previous league games, beat Reading 1–0.

+Arsenal

 Ahead of the 2017 FA WSL Spring Series, Moorhouse moved to Arsenal.
 She made her debut on 20 May 2017, in the final game of the Spring Series, a 4–2 victory over Birmingham City as Arsenal finished third.
 During the full 2017–18 season, she made four league appearances behind Sari van Veenendaal but was used as a cup keeper in the early stages as both the FA Cup and League Cup.
 Arsenal reached the final of both competitions with Moorhouse an unused substitute behind van Veenendaal on both occasions as Arsenal won the League Cup but lost the FA Cup.

+West Ham United

 In July 2018, Moorhouse left Arsenal in search of more first-team opportunities with newly promoted FA WSL team West Ham United.
 She split playing time with Rebecca Spencer, each making 10 league starts each although Moorhouse was named the starter in all five FA Cup games as the team reached the final for the first time before losing 3–0 to Manchester City in front of 43,264 at Wembley Stadium.
 Although Spencer left in the 2019–20 offseason, Moorhouse fell into a backup role behind summer recruit Courtney Brosnan, playing four league games and a further four League Cup games before leaving at the end of the campaign upon the expiration of her contract.